-In the past I have been the victim of two WordPress hacks.
+In the past, I have been the victim of two WordPress hacks.
 At the time of the first hack, I was on a managed VPS.
-All maintenance and administrative tasks (including software updates) was administered by the hosting provider.
+All maintenance and administrative tasks (including software updates) were administered by the hosting provider.
 In my case, the software was rarely updated.

 It was such a flopping mess that it could make a grown woman cry…

-It was a major hack where all WordPress index pages was injected with malicious code that redirected vulnerable visitors to malware-infected domains.
-All WordPress sites on my VPS was affected with malicious iframes, so that any visitor to my website (who had operating system or browser vulnerabilities) became infected .
+It was a major hack where all WordPress index pages were injected with malicious code that redirected vulnerable visitors to malware-infected domains.
+All WordPress sites on my VPS was affected with malicious iframes so that any visitor to my website (who had an operating system or browser vulnerabilities) became infected.
 Many plugin files were also injected with bootstrap code.
 I also found modified file permissions (0777 -chmod) for the themes and plugins directory.
 It was such a flopping mess that it could make a grown woman cry…

 It was my responsibility as a site admin and good Netizen to host a clean and malware-free site.